Factbox: Who will get rich from Twitter's IPO?

 Executive officers and directors:

 Evan Williams, 56,909,847 shares, or 12 percent.
-Williams was Twitter's chief executive until 2010, when current CEO Dick Costolo took the helm.
+Williams was Twitter's CEO until 2010, when current chief Dick Costolo took the helm.
 He is now working on a publishing platform, Medium, dedicated to long-form content.
 Williams will have a 10.4 percent stake after selling shares in the IPO, according to the company's most recent prospectus.

 Jack Dorsey, 23,453,017 shares, or 4.9 percent.
 Dorsey co-founded Twitter and still serves as its chairman.
 In 2009, he founded payments service Square and serves as its CEO.
 Dorsey will have a 4.3 percent stake after the IPO.

 Dick Costolo, 7,675,239 shares, or 1.6 percent.
-The onetime improvisational comedian took the helm of Twitter in 2010.
-He joined Twitter as chief operating officer the year before, after he and co-founders sold their web feed management provider FeedBurner to Google Inc in 2007.
+A onetime improvisational comedian, Costolo took the helm of Twitter in 2010.
+He joined Twitter as COO the year before, after he and co-founders sold their web feed management provider FeedBurner to Google in 2007.
 Costolo will have a 1.4 percent stake after the offering.

 Adam Bain, 1,785,818 shares, or less than 1 percent.
 Bain is the president of global revenue at Twitter.
 He was formerly the president of audience network at News Corp's Fox Interactive Media.